A Generalizable Light Transport 3D Embedding for Global Illumination: Additional results and applications

-\paragraph{View consistency} Our model is inherently view-independent (\cref{sec:training_scheme}), as it is trained on query points sampled directly from the 3D scene rather than camera-based observations.
-Please refer to our supplemental video.
+Our model is inherently view-independent (\S4 of main paper), as it is trained on query points sampled directly from the 3D scene rather than camera-based observations.
+Please refer to our supplementary video.